 Notion vs Outline (2026): Which Knowledge Base Tool Should You Use?

-Quick verdict: Notion wins 7-5 for most teams.
-It does everything Outline does plus databases, projects, and a massive integration ecosystem.
-Choose Outline if you need self-hosting, want a faster and more focused wiki, or care deeply about data ownership.
+Choose Notion if you want one tool for wiki, databases, and project management — it does everything Outline does plus a massive integration ecosystem.
+Choose Outlineif you need self-hosting, want a faster and more focused wiki, or care deeply about data ownership and privacy.
+Notion wins 7-5 overall, but Outline's self-hosting and speed are genuine differentiators.

 Our Verdict